RenatoFleury/english_teacher_spa/README.md

-# english_teacher_spa
+# Single Page Aplication for English Teachers

-This is project that I made to help a friend and consists of a static Single Page Application designed to enhance contact sharing and marketing for English teachers.
+This is a project that I made to help a friend and consists of a static Single Page Application designed to enhance contact sharing and marketing for English teachers.
 It provides a clean, modern interface to showcase services, engage potential students, and improve online presence.

+## Features

+- Vertical and/or horizontal scrolling page sections
+- Social media integration
+- Responsive layouts (Web and mobile) and multiple themes
+- Lightweight data store enables persistence

 ## How to run it